Wrestlepalooza (2025): Background

-The event was held at the Gainbridge Fieldhouse in Indianapolis, Indiana.
+The fifth Wrestlepalooza, the first under the WWE banner, and the first since 2000, was held at the Gainbridge Fieldhouse in Indianapolis, Indiana.

 Wrestlepalooza was the name of a professional wrestling event produced by the former Extreme Championship Wrestling (ECW) that was held in 1995, 1997, 1998, and 2000—the 1998 iteration aired on pay-per-view (PPV) while the others were live events partially syndicated across television.
 In 2003, WWE acquired the assets of ECW from bankruptcy.
 Over 20 years later on August 20, 2025, WWE officially announced the return of Wrestlepalooza, scheduled for Saturday, September 20 at the Gainbridge Fieldhouse in Indianapolis, Indiana and it was held for wrestlers from the promotions Raw and SmackDown brand divisions.

 The event was part of a deal between WWE and the Indiana Sports Corp, which includes a future SummerSlam and WrestleMania that will be held in Indianapolis as well as a Royal Rumble, which occurred earlier in the year.
 The deal also includes Monday Night Raw and Friday Night SmackDown tapings and "other select events" which Wrestlepalooza fell under.

 After the announcement, Paul "Triple H" Levesque, CM Punk, and Seth Rollins conducted interviews over various ESPN shows including First Take and SportsCenter with Levesque announcing that Pat McAfee would return at the event.
 Tickets for the event went on sale on August 22, 2025.
 According to WrestleTix on X, over 8,000 tickets were sold within the first 24 hours.
 The official theme song of the event was "Nokia" by Drake.

 Wrestlepalooza was originally scheduled to go head-to-head with rival company All Elite Wrestling (AEW), airing against AEW's All Out PPV event.
 This would have been WWE's first main roster PPV and livestreaming event to counterprogram an AEW PPV; previously, only select NXT livestreaming events had aired directly against AEW's PPVs.
 However, on September 3, 2025, AEW announced All Out's start time would be pushed up to 3 p.m.
 Eastern Time, avoiding a direct conflict with Wrestlepalooza.